sdondley/ClimateChangeChat/notes/current-notes.md

 ### March

 #### 9th
+* battle a lot today with system crashes on imac 2014
+    * was having kernel panic every 15 min or so
+    * pram reset seems to have finally fixed the issue
 * power to chernobyl plant cut off
     * only 48 hours of fuel left on backup generators
     * Ukrainian official claims there is grave risk of radiation leak